 Since retirement, and still living in California, he has been active in the design and development of rubber-powered model toy ornithopters which fly successfully and which have been made by concerns that bought manufacturing rights from him and who have sold them through toy stores everywhere.
-This was then followed by a larger gas-powered version of the same type model.
+This was then followed by a larger gas-powered flying model of the ornithopter.
+Following many successful demonstrations, this is now in the National Air & Space Museum collection.